sean-levvel/aws-sa-associate-saac02/README.md

 - /8 A /16 B /32 C

 ## VPC Sizing and Structure - Part 1 & 2
-- VPC cider / range - need to know what range the VPC will use In advance
+- VPC cidr / range - need to know what range the VPC will use In advance
 - what size should your VPC be?
-- are there any networks we cant use?
+- are there any networks we can't use?
 - try to predict the future
 - vpc structure - tiers, and resiliency and AV's
 - starting point of 10.16 ~
 - how many aws regions the aws account will operate in
     - pre-allocating - reserve 2+ networks per region being used per account

 - VPC Sizing
     - a subnet is in one AV
-    - **how many availabilty zones your VPC will use**
+    - **how many availability zones your VPC will use**
-    - this decision impacts high availability and resilience and it depends on somewhat on the region that the VPC is in.
+    - this decision impacts high availability and resilience and it depends somewhat on the region that the VPC is in.
     - generally start with three as the default, because it will work in almost any region, with one spare.
     - need to split the VPC into at least 4 networks or 4 / 18's
-    - teir: Web, app, db, spare
+    - tier: Web, app, db, spare
     - ![Alt text](/screenshots/VCPSizing.jpg?raw=true "Structure Example")

 - Guidelines
     1. You consider the business needs
-    2. avoid the ranges that you cant use
+    2. avoid the ranges that you can't use
     3. allocate the remainder based on your business Physical, or logical layout, and then decide upon and create VPC and subnet structure from there.
     4. work either with top down or bottom up, you can start with the minimum subnet size that you need and work up or reverse